bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.
-* Side card in slider should have white text.
 * Failed to decode downloaded font warning?

 # Minor issues, to be investigated while production is on master before Gatsby.